 This spot from classically trained chef Hooni Kim was born of his frustration at not being able to find real, authentic Korean food.
 The restaurant's name refers to a small container for ingredients like the doenjang fermented bean paste), gochujang (spicy fermented bean paste) and ganjang (soy sauce) that Kim has shipped to his restaurants directly from Korea four times a year, and it’s what gives the food here a unique depth of flavor.

-This Mexican eatery from chef Julian Medina (Tacuba, Coppelia) suits its Theater District locale: The dynamic, richly appointed duplex is adorned with beautiful tiles and murals of Mexican scenes.
-Buzzed-about concoctions include a crunchy grasshopper taco, but flashes of brilliance show up in more familiar fare: An excellent shrimp entrée features garlicky crustaceans atop a mélange of autumnal beans and squash.
-In lieu of a sweet finale, try one of Toloache’s 100 tequilas.
+This Mexican eatery from chef Julian Medina (Tacuba, Coppelia) suits its Theater District locale: The dynamic, richly appointed duplex is adorned with beautiful tiles and murals of South of the border scenes.
+Buzzed-about concoctions include a crunchy grasshopper taco, but flashes of brilliance show up in more familiar fare: One seemingly simple shrimp entrée features garlicky crustaceans atop a mélange of snappy beans and squash.
+In lieu of a sweet finale, sip one of Toloache’s 100 tequilas.

 The London flagship of this luxe Cantonese chain, which includes seven locations worldwide, was the first Chinese restaurant to achieve Michelin-star status.
 At this 11,000-square-foot outpost, diners can find the original's signature plates, like roasted silver cod with champagne sauce and Chinese honey, and stir-fry black-pepper rib eye with merlot.